marlonrichert/.github/CONTRIBUTING.md

   * Squash your commits (within reason) _before_ pushing them.

 ## Submit a Bug Report
 Thanks for helping me test my software!
-However, to make sure the bug you've found is in fact in my software and not somewhere else, please *follow the bug report template to the letter.* Remember: If I cannot reproduce the bug, then I cannot fix it.
+However, to make sure the bug you've found is in fact in my software and not somewhere else, then please provide me with [minimal reproducible test case](https://stackoverflow.com/help/minimal-reproducible-example).
+If the repo you're reporting a bug on contains a bug report template, then please *follow the bug report template to the letter.* Remember: If I cannot reproduce the bug, then I cannot fix it.

 ## Submit a Feature Request
 You're welcome to suggest all kinds of enhancements.
 However, please consider whether perhaps you should start a *Discussion* about your ideas first.